 When using freely available third party Web Browsers offering VPN, Proxies or similar applications, you should avoid transmitting any sensitive, financial or personal identifiable information as these services can process this data, or transfer data via other services.
 External Web Browsers are used at your own risk and are not operated by the University Library.

-To see online guides for specialist databases, browse to the indivifual database/ platform where you require online guides or live training/ support (see the A-Z of databases or see the journals page), then navigate to the Help, Support or similar area on that site.
+For other databases/collections, browse to the individual database where you require guides, training or analyst support (see the Subject page or A-Z of databases), then navigate to the Help, Support or similar area on that database.